Superflows-AI/docs/docs/getting-started/onboarding.md

 All the action happens on our [Dashboard](https://dashboard.superflows.ai/) - it's the control panel for your product copilot.
 Head there and follow the onboarding flow.

-You will be prompted to choose whether you would like to Quickstart or Build a Copilot:
+You will be prompted to choose whether you would like to 'Quickstart' or 'Build AI Assistant':
 - [**Quickstart**](./quickstart) with a preconfigured copilot for an existing product
     - Recommended for those looking to play with Superflows
     - The next steps are: